 What if I don’t get an SSN?

-If you applied for SSN and did not receive it, you have the right to work and receive a salary.
+If you applied for an SSN and did not receive it, you have the right to work and receive a salary.